AnindyaMajumder/Online-Journal-Publishing-Platform/README.md

 ## Overview

 Welcome to the NAIS Journal App API!
-This documentation provides a comprehensive guide to the endpoints available for public, user, journal, and admin interactions within the application.
+This documentation provides a comprehensive guide to the endpoints available for public, user, journal, comment, and admin interactions within the application.
 Each section includes details about the endpoint, request format, and expected responses.

 ## General Information